adam-mcguinness/helm-charts/README.md

 In order to sign you website there is a few setup things you need to do with Cloudflare and your K8s cluster.

-1. Have a domain Registered and useing DNS on Cloudlfare.
+1. Have a domain Registered and using DNS on Cloudlfare.
 2. Set an A record pointing to your home IP address, make sure to set is as proxied
 3. Go to SSL/TLS on the left pane,
-4. In SSL/TLS->Overview slect "Full (strict)"
+4. In SSL/TLS->Overview select "Full (strict)"
 5. In SSL/TLS->Origin Server you will need to generate an origin Certificate to load as a k8s secret. (default options are fine, but change if you want more sectuirty)
 6. Use PEM format and copy the Origin Certificate to a tls.pem file.
 7. Copy the Private key to tls.key file.